-\item Under \textit{excess distortion} constraint, the total minimum average energy\footnote{The energy constraint in \eqref{intro:E:2order} is understood on a per-codeword basis.
-The energy constraint in \eqref{intro:E:2orderf} is understood as average over the codebook.} required to transmit $k$ source samples over an AWGN channel \textit{with feedback} satisfies
+\item Under the \textit{excess distortion probability} constraint, the total minimum average energy\footnote{The energy constraint in \eqref{intro:E:2order} is understood on a per-codeword basis.
+The energy constraint in \eqref{intro:E:2orderf} is understood as averaged over the source and noise realizations.} required to transmit $k$ source samples over an AWGN channel \textit{with feedback} satisfies

-Particularizing~\eqref{intro:E:2orderf} to $\epsilon=0$ also covers the case of guaranteed distortion.
-The first term in the expansion \eqref{intro:E:2orderf} can be achieved even without feedback, as long as $\epsilon > 0$ and the power constraint is understood on the average over the codebook. \end{itemize}
+Like \eqref{intro:f2v}, particularizing~\eqref{intro:E:2orderf} to $\epsilon=0$ also covers the case of guaranteed distortion.
+The leading term in the expansion \eqref{intro:E:2orderf} can be achieved even without feedback, as long as $\epsilon > 0$ and the power constraint is understood on the average over the codebook. \end{itemize}

-We point out the following parallels between the variable-length codes and energy-limited-codes. \begin{itemize} \item Under average distortion, in both cases the fundamental limit is approached at speed $\bigo{\frac{\log k}{k}}$(cf. \eqref{intro:f2vAv}, \eqref{intro:f2vAv2}). \item Allowing a non-vanishing excess-distortion probability and variable length (or variable power) boosts the asymptotic fundamental limit by a factor of $1 - \epsilon$. \item Allowing both feedback and variable length (or power) leads to expansions \eqref{intro:f2v}, \eqref{intro:E:2orderf}, in which shorter blocklengths are beneficial. \item In both variable length coding with termination and average energy-limited coding, guaranteed distortion ($\epsilon = 0$) can be attained, even though the channel is noisy, as long as feedback is available. \end{itemize}
+We point out the following parallels between variable-length codes and energy-limited-codes. \begin{itemize} \item Under average distortion, in both cases the fundamental limit is approached at speed $\bigo{\frac{\log k}{k}}$ (cf. \eqref{intro:f2vAv}, \eqref{intro:f2vAv2}). \item Allowing a non-vanishing excess-distortion probability and variable length (or variable power) boosts the asymptotic fundamental limit by a factor of $1 - \epsilon$. \item Allowing both feedback and variable length (or variable power) leads to expansions \eqref{intro:f2v}, \eqref{intro:E:2orderf}, in which shorter blocklengths are beneficial. \item As long as feedback is available, in both variable length coding with termination and average energy-limited coding, guaranteed distortion ($\epsilon = 0$) can be attained, even though the channel is noisy. \end{itemize}